 What workshops do you provide?

 We provide lots of different workshops.
 Three of our common workshops are listed on the 'Workshops and Training' page of our website.
 If there is a workshop you would like, we may be able to create one on request if you contact us directly.

-If you have neurodiverse staff, we can offer coaching as part of our employee support service.
+If you have neurodiverse staff, we can offer coaching as part of our neurodiversity employee' support service.
 We would also recommend they have a work place needs assessment, as they could improve by simply working in a better environment.

 Yes, we are proud to be a Disability Confident Leader.
 This is because we help others become inclusive, through our work on audits and work place needs assessments.
-There is more information on the Disability Confident Scheme at our Accreditations page.
+There is more information on the Disability Confident Scheme at our Disability accreditations page.

 The full audit process can take around 3 / 4 months.
 This is because of the various stages and a report has to be produced after the physical audit.
-You can find more information about this on our audits page.
+You can find more information about this on our neurodiversity audits' page.